mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon restores the _GHC directory_ and the _Cabal directory_ by extracting archives downloaded from [public storage](/guide/#storage-and-caching).
+In this step, Halcyon restores a _GHC directory_ and a _Cabal directory_ by extracting archives downloaded from _public storage._

 GHC and Cabal are now ready to use: